 About the Alderman

-Scott obtained his undergraduate degree in Political Science at Colorado State University and his Juris Doctor from Chicago-Kent College of Law, Illinois Institute of Technology.
-After college, he served in the U.S. Peace Corps in Kenya where he worked with UNICEF and various women’s groups to build health clinics and water supplies, and provided training in primary health.
-He remains active with the Chicago Area Returned Peace Corps Association, an organization that works for world peace, with an emphasis on “Bringing the World Back Home” after service overseas.
+Ald.
+Waguespack graduated from Colorado State University and Chicago-Kent College of Law.
+After college, he served in the U.S. Peace Corps in Kenya, where he worked with UNICEF and various women’s groups to build health clinics and water supplies, and provided training in primary health.
+He remains active with the Chicago Area Returned Peace Corps Association.

-After law school, Scott helped create and implement Global Chicago, which fosters global collaboration with Chicago’s many economic, cultural, and intellectual institutions.
-He worked on projects involving the U.S. State Department, the American Bar Association, and various governments in the Balkans.
-He focused on developing nation-building projects that assisted the War Crimes Tribunal in the former Yugoslavia, established a rule of law, and worked on economic development projects.
-Scott served as an advisor to the President of Kosovo and the interim government after the end of the Kosovo War.
-He is also a member of the Chicago Council on Global Affairs.
+Ald.
+Waguespack has worked with the U.S. State Department, the American Bar Association, and various governments in the Balkans working to assist the War Crimes Tribunal in the former Yugoslavia, establishing a rule of law, and working on economic development.
+He served as an advisor to the President of Kosovo and the interim government after the end of the Kosovo War.

 Ald.
 Waguespack sits on the City Council Committees on Finance; Budget and Government Operations; Committees, Rules, and Ethics; Education and Child Development; License and Consumer Protection; Human Relations; and Special Events.

 He lives in Bucktown and his wife, Jade, and two young sons, Brandt and Marc.